 Affiliate Marketing Cons

-However, you’ll probably still need to make a lot of tweaks, changes, and updates when you understand the principles of affiliate marketing.
+Affiliate marketing business works, but you’ll probably still need to make a lot of tweaks, changes, and updates when you understand the principles of affiliate marketing.

 How to mitigate this risk: If you have a serious budget and want to “buy-in” at a higher level, you can purchase a site that’s already aged and populated with content for your affiliate experiments.

 By doing this, you can jump the line by a few months at the risk of a greater sunk cost.

 If you’re completely new, it’s honestly a better idea to start from scratch.
 There’s a lot to learn in the first year, and some mistakes can get your site booted from Google.
 You don’t want to sink too much money before you learn the basics and start earning some affiliate earnings.

 2. It Can Be Punishingly Competitive and Unstable

 Affiliate marketing is highly competitive.
 If you pick competitive products (and there are a lot of high-intensity niches), you can expect successful strategies to be rapidly copied and your mistakes to be leveraged against you.
 This is going to slow your growth.

 Not all competition you face is likely to be honorable, either.
 Those who are really effective at getting people to click an affiliate link are regularly targeted.